boxyld/godot-powermenu/README.md

-godot-powermenu is 99% completed program (cuz i struggle to make logout script plz help)
+The goal of the Godot-powermenu is to create a better power menu for Linux than the default KDE or GNOME ones.

-the goal is to make good powermenu on linux unlike defult kde or gnome one
+Made by box_yld.

-made by box_yld
+Preview:
 https://github.com/boxyld/godot-powermenu/assets/103340124/afe8d566-595c-4e11-be87-4003bd33154d